All Episodes

 And I'm totally excited.

-I love your I really do truly love your parodies.
+I love your, I really do truly love your parodies.

-I actually think parodies are really hard because people love the song already, and you've got to be witty and funny and make the words fit, and it's it's not easy, and you do an awesome job.
+I actually think parodies are really hard because people love the song already and you've got to be witty and funny and make the words fit and it's it's not easy and you do an awesome job.

 Well, I appreciate that.

-We're gonna see if we can do an awesome job here, or if I could change Linda's mind and start hitting them.
+We're going to see if we can do an awesome job here or if I could change Linda's mind and start hating them because I took this one which was presented by a family in North Pole, Alaska.

 I kid you not.